Table of Contents

 Common accounting concentrations

 Those who intend to earn a master's degree in accounting from a reputable graduate college of business from a private or state university will likely have the opportunity to select a concentration, frequently made up of elective courses.
 Because the field is so multi-faceted, it can be beneficial to specialize in one or two sub-fields specifically geared to suit your preferred career path.
-Those who are in a Master of Accounting program may seek out courses that build softer skills, such as communications or general business coursework.
+Those who are in a master's in accounting may seek out courses that build softer skills, such as communications or general business coursework.
 While graduate business school concentrations vary between institutions, but may include:

 Common accounting courses

 While most any graduate business school that offers a master’s accounting program may offer courses with varying titles, much of the content will be the same.
 Most every school of business will offer common graduate accounting courses including:

 Importance of Accreditation

-When comparing online accounting master's programs, one of the most important aspects to consider is the institution’s accreditation status.
+When comparing online master's in accounting, one of the most important aspects to consider is the institution’s accreditation status.
 All colleges and universities can be accredited by regional, national, or specialized U.S. Department of Education agencies.
 Generally, you should give preference to institutions that are regionally accredited, as this accreditation process is much more extensive and rigorous.
 Some of the most reputable agencies include:

 A school’s accreditation status will impact your ability to transfer credits and file for federal financial aid.
 Accreditation is also particularly important if you plan to apply for a CPA license or certificate.

 While every state’s requirements to become a CPA are different, most accountancy boards only accept degrees accredited by certain organizations.
 When possible, it’s important that you review your state’s CPA expectations prior to selecting your master’s in accounting program.
 If your college or school of business isn’t accredited by one of your state’s pre-approved accreditation agencies, you may not qualify to become a licensed CPA.
 In some cases, state accountancy boards do allow credit equivalency assessments to verify your educational records meet or exceed their specific requirements.

 Choosing an Online Master’s Accounting Program